Alejandro-Fuste/Password-Generator/README.md

 ## Description

 This application generates a random password based on user-selected criteria.
-The app will run in the browser and feature dynamically updated HTML and CSS powered by Javascript.
+The app will run in the browser and feature dynamically updated <strong>HTML</strong> and <strong>CSS</strong> powered by <strong>Javascript</strong>.
 It also features a clean and polished user responsive interface.

 ## User Story